 The process for managing any unexpected heritage items is outlined in Section 6.6.4.

 There were no issues relating to Aboriginal cultural heritage during the reporting period.
-Potential for Aboriginal heritage was assessed as part of the MOD 2 during 2018, with the extended Project Area containing low archaeological sensitivity.

 The process for managing unexpected Aboriginal objects/items is outlined in the Heritage Management Plan (RPS, 2015).